Year 10 English

-Students will also develop their oral skills by reading sections of a play and delivering a speech.
+You will also develop your oral skills by reading sections of a play and delivering a speech.

 What skills do you develop?

 Reading and viewing

 - learn to interpret, analyse and evaluate a range of different text types

 - improving skills in sentence construction